Cleveland High School (Portland, Oregon): History

+Incidents

 In April 2019, Cleveland was the site of a controversy involving culinary arts students making a cake resembling blackface.
 This was four days after a small noose was found hanging in one of Cleveland's entry points and six months after swastikas and other antisemitic graffiti was found on Cleveland's walls and even on a flier advertising Cleveland's Jewish Student Union.

 On December 12, 2022, a 16-year-old student was shot and injured partially on school grounds.

-Charlotte Plummer Owen worked at the school prior to World War II.

 Student profile

 In the 2018–2019 school year, Cleveland's student population was 68% European American, 10% Hispanic/Latino, 9% Asian, 3% African American, 1% Native American, 1% Pacific Islander, and 8% mixed race.
 In 2009–2010, the school was locally known for having "an incredibly vocal, motivated and organized parent community".

 In 2008, 85% of the school's seniors received a high school diploma.
 Of 310 students, 262 graduated, 26 dropped out, nine received a modified diploma, and 13 were still in high school the following year.
 In 2009, 28% of Cleveland students were transfers into the school.